The Rise of the Resilient Supply Chain

 - Cultural Change: This is closely related to control systems in that flexibility “requires a culture that allows ‘maverick’ information to be heard, understood and acted upon.”

-However, recent events, particularly the COVID-19 crisis, have brought the topic back to the forefront, particularly the “control system” option, otherwise known in supply chain circles as visibility (detection) and planning (correction).
+Recent events, particularly the Covid-19 crisis, have brought the topic of resiliency back to the forefront, particularly the “control system” option, otherwise known in supply chain circles as visibility (detection) and planning (correction).
 These are crucial for avoiding the use of redundancy to achieve resilience.

 The need for stochastic planning